When making appeals to SEND Tribunal and going through mediation, it's important that you understand the process and the steps you should follow.

 Making an appeal is free unless you choose to have legal representation.
 You may be entitled to Legal Aid.

-The right of appeal moves to the young person when they reach the end of compulsory school age; the last Friday in June in the year the child turns 16.
+The right of appeal moves to the young person when they reach the end of compulsory school age; the last Friday in June in the year the child turns 16, but with their consent their parents can still support.

 All of Sections B, F and I can be appealed.
-It is normally not advisable just to appeal Section I, as the SEND Tribunal will be considering whether the placement is able to meet the needs and provision set out in Sections B and F.
+If you want to appeal Section I alone, we always advise you to double check Sections B and F first, as the SEND Tribunal will be considering whether the placement named in Section I is suitable and able to meet the needs and provision set out in Sections B and F.

 See further advice on how to submit an appeal on the content of an EHC Plan.

-From 2018 the SEND Tribunal has some new powers to look at Health and Social Care as well as Education section of an EHC plan.
-This means you can ask the Tribunal to make recommendations about the health and social care of an EHC Plan as part of an appeal.
+From 2018 the SEND Tribunal has some new powers to look at health and social care, as well as education sections of an EHC Plan.
+This means you can ask the tribunal to make recommendations about the health and social care of an EHC Plan as part of an appeal.

-It's worth remembering that any health and social care provision which educates or trains a child or young person should be specified under ‘Special Education Provision‘ (section F) of the EHC Plan.
+Any health and social care provision which educates or trains a child or young person should be specified under 'Special Education Provision' (Section F) of the EHC Plan.
 This might include speech or occupational therapies for example.

 You can lodge an appeal either: